WISDEM/WISDEM/docs/examples/blade/tutorial.rst

 .. code-block:: bash

-    $ wisdem BAR0.yaml modeling_options.yaml analysis_options_no_opt.yaml
+    $ wisdem BAR-USC.yaml modeling_options.yaml analysis_options_no_opt.yaml

 Simple Aerodynamic Optimization
 ===============================

-The file, ``analysis_options_aero.yaml``, is used first to run a blade twist optimization.
+The file, ``analysis_options_aero.yaml``, is used to run a blade twist optimization.
 This is activated by turning on the appropriate design variable flags in the file,

 .. literalinclude:: /../examples/03_blade/analysis_options_aero.yaml
     :language: yaml
     :start-after: blade:
     :end-before: structure:

-We are also setting the number of spline control points at 8 and the maximum decrease and increase that the optimizer can apply to the twist (in radians) at each evenly spaced control point along the blade span.
-We also need to set the objective function to be AEP with,
+First, we must increase the number of the twist spline control points to 8.
+We also need to adjust the indices controlling which of these control points can be varied by the optimizer, and which are instead locked.
+In the twist section, let's set :code:`index_start` to 2 (this means that the first 2 of 8 spanwise control points sections are locked), whereas we let all other 6 spanwise control points in the hands of the optimizer.
+We do this by setting :code:`index_end` to 8.
+No need to adjust the maximum decrease and increase that the optimizer can apply to the twist in radians, nor to activate the :code:`inverse` flag.

+For chord, we leave the :code:`flag` to False.

+AEP is the quantity that we maximize,

 .. code-block:: yaml

     merit_figure: AEP

 To better guide the optimization, we activate a stall margin constraint using the same *flag* type of setting, with a value of :math:`5^{\circ} deg \approx 0.087 rad`.
+If we were to optimize chord, we might also like to constrain chord to a maximum and set a constrain guiding the diameter of the blade root bolt circle.

 .. literalinclude:: /../examples/03_blade/analysis_options_aero.yaml
     :language: yaml